 Before You Go

-Introduce foreign foods at home.
-If you’re lucky enough to be traveling to a locale where chicken nuggets and plain pasta and butter won’t be on most menus, have your kids try some gyros, paella or enchiladas well before you set foot in a new country.
-(That said, if you’re staying in a vacation rental with a full kitchen, packing a jar of familiar peanut butter and a box of spaghetti isn’t a bad idea either.)
+If you’re lucky enough to be traveling to a locale where chicken nuggets and plain pasta won’t be on most menus, have your kids try some gyros, paella or enchiladas well before you set foot in a new country.
+That said, if you’re staying in a vacation rental with a full kitchen, packing a jar of familiar peanut butter and a box of spaghetti isn’t a bad idea either.

-Check in with your child's teacher.
 One great part about traveling during the school year with young children is that a week of missed preschool or kindergarten isn’t going to derail their academic careers.
-Still, communicate to the child what your plans are, and find out if your child might do a special show-and-tell presentation with a favorite souvenir when she returns.
-For more advice on taking your child out of school, see our article here.
+Still, communicate to the teacher what your plans are, and find out if your child might do a special show-and-tell presentation with a favorite souvenir when he or she returns.

-Look into reciprocal museum memberships.
-Linda Kramer, who pens the blog Travels with Children, suggests purchasing a membership to your local museum that is good at other sites in the nationwide Association of Children’s Museum Reciprocal Program Network.
+Purchase a membership to your local museum that is also good at other sites in the nationwide Association of Children’s Museum Reciprocal Program Network.
 This is especially helpful if you’re road-tripping.
-"A one-hour stop at a children's museum is a good way to break up a long trip," says Kramer.
-"If you have reciprocity, it won’t cost you anything besides potential parking fees."
+It won’t cost you anything to visit (aside from parking fees).

-Carry stickers in your purse.
-These aren’t rewards, but rather they’re used to cover up the automatic-flushing sensors on unfamiliar toilets.
+These aren’t rewards, but they’re used to cover up the automatic-flushing sensors on unfamiliar toilets.
 “Sometimes kids wiggle around and trigger the sensor to flush before little bodies are finished,” says Jennifer Close, a mother of two and founder of Two Kids and a Map.
 “A little sticker lightly placed over the sensor prevents the toilet from flushing mid-use and traumatizing your newly potty-trained child.”
 Just peel off the sticker and throw it away when you’re done (lest you totally confuse the next toilet user).

 In the Air

-Have your child wear training pants on the plane.
-This is a tough one; if your 3-year-old is typically dry during the day, you may not feel like you want her to “regress” by wearing Pull-Ups.
-Plus, you might get resistance from your child who loves her big-girl undies.
-But as noted above, it's "better to be safe than sorry" with diaper-like undergarments if she is strapped in her plane seat and really has to pee.
-Similarly, if your child isn’t toilet trained at night, and he's lulled to sleep by the plane’s engines, you might be facing a messy accident if he's not wearing training pants.
+This is a tough one; if your 3-year-old is typically dry during the day, you may not feel like you want him or her to “regress” by wearing Pull-Ups.
+Plus, you might get resistance.
+It’s better to be safe than sorry though, with diaper-like undergarments if he or she is strapped in a plane seat and really has to pee.
+Similarly, if your child isn’t toilet trained at night, and he or she is lulled to sleep by the plane’s engines, you might be facing a messy accident if your child isn’t wearing training pants.

-Bring your child's car seat along.
-If your preschooler is accustomed to napping well in his car seat, by all means lug it on the plane with you, especially on an overnight or long flight.
+If your preschooler is accustomed to napping well in his or her car seat, by all means, lug it on the plane with you, especially on an overnight or long flight.
 Similarly, some children just appreciate that familiar piece of kid gear in an unfamiliar place.
 The FAA approves most car seats for air travel, too.
-And if you don’t want to bring your own from home, you can rent them through companies and web sites such as BabysAway.com which has locations all across the U.S.
+And if you don’t want to bring your own from home, you can rent them through companies and websites such as BabysAway.com, which has locations across the U.S.

-Check your car seat and use a CARES harness.
 On the other hand, if you don’t want to bring a bulky seat on the plane, you can check it, typically at no cost like a stroller at the gate.
-Blair suggests putting it in a big lawn-sized trash bag to check; even wrap it in some bubble wrap to protect it in transit.
-Then, invest in a Child Aviation Restraint System (CARES), for your child over age one and weighing between 22 and 44 pounds.
+Put it in a trash bag or even wrap it in some bubble wrap to protect it in transit.
+Then, invest in a Child Aviation Restraint System (CARES) for your child over age one and weighing between 22 and 44 pounds.
 This belt-and-buckle harness that retails for about $75 is the only safety restraint certified by the FAA.

-Walk the aisles -- with caution.
-Former flight attendant Blair says she's seen some nasty bumps and bruises on kids who are out of their seats when unexpected turbulence hits on an otherwise smooth flight.
-Getting up to stretch and move around is good for everyone on a long flight, just be careful and don't get up more than necessary.
+Getting up to stretch and move around is good for everyone on a long flight; just be careful and don’t get up more than necessary.
+Try to walk around before the flight takes off, too.

 On the Ground

-Don't stop the car if everyone is happy.
-Conventional wisdom says to plan rest stops about every two hours when you’re traveling by car with young children.
-Kramer disagrees: "No matter how hungry you are or how much you need to use the bathroom, keep driving while your kids are happy.
+Conventional wisdom says to plan rest stops about every two hours when you’re traveling by car with young children, but we suggest no matter how hungry you are or how much you need to use the bathroom, keep driving while your kids are happy.
 Only take a break when they start to fuss, and then make sure you fill up your gas tank, eat or buy snacks, and use the restroom, so that if your preschoolers happen to fall asleep, you don’t have to wake them.
-The more miles you can cover while kids are happy or sleeping, the faster your trip will seem."

-Bring out unexpected treats as needed.
-Sure, you want to make sure your kids eat healthy on the road to stay healthy on the road, but sometimes special sugary treats for an extra-long trip can help keep everyone in a Zen place.
-"A big bag of Tootsie Pops got us peacefully through Pennsylvania, Ohio and Indiana on the return of a 3,700-mile trip," says Kramer.
+Sure, you want to make sure your kids eat healthy on the road to stay healthy on the road, but sometimes special sugary treats for an extra-long trip can help keep everyone in a zen place.
+Tootsie Pops go a long way.

-Get your lunch at a grocery store.
-"My kids hate to sit in a restaurant for an extended period of time, so we try to eat at only one restaurant a day when traveling," says Close.
-Load up on kid-pleasing fruit, veggies, string cheese and lunchmeat, then find a park for a picnic, she suggests.
-Picnic fixings have an added bonus -- the grocery store is typically much cheaper than eating at a restaurant.
-And isn't saving money on vacation always a good thing?
+Skip the restaurant and make your own lunch with favorite foods from a local grocery store.
+Picnic fixings have an added bonus — the grocery store is typically much cheaper than eating at a restaurant.
+And isn’t saving money on vacation always a good thing?